ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Set CredSSP Certificate
 +++++++++++++++++++++++
-CredSSP works by encrypting the credentials through the TLS protocol and uses a self signed certificate by default.
+CredSSP works by encrypting the credentials through the TLS protocol and uses a self-signed certificate by default.
 The ``CertificateThumbprint`` option under the WinRM service configuration can be used to specify the thumbprint of another certificate.

 ..
-Note:: This certificate thumbprint is different from and independent of the WinRM listener
+Note:: This certificate configuration is independent of the WinRM listener
-    thumbprint.
-The message transport is still sent over the WinRM listener, but all the TLS encryption processes are done with the certificate set by the service level certificate of that thumbprint.
+    certificate.
+With CredSSP, message transport still occurs over the WinRM listener, but the TLS-encrypted messages inside the channel use the service-level certificate.

 To explicitly set the certificate to use for CredSSP: